A Fresh Start to a New Year (Philippians 3:12-14)

 Points to Ponder:

 Prayer: Father, I dedicate myself to You anew.
 Cleanse me and strengthen me.
 Guide me, guard me, and give me wisdom to navigate the challenges that will arise.
 Fill me with the fullness of the Holy Spirit.
 Bear fruit that remains through me and our church family.
-Help me to trust You in, for all things.
+Help me to trust in You for all things.
 Help me to rightly steward my mind, my marriage, my money, and my ministry in view of standing before You and giving an account one day soon.
 In Jesus name, Amen.

 If this post in any way, has blessed you,